 When learn/cast a spell, you should specify the book and then spell.

-💡 Priest/paladin cannot choice the spell to learn; they can only choice books.
+💡 Priest/paladin cannot choose the spell to learn; they can only choose books.

-💡 Please note that before you will be able to macro spell – you must learn it with G
+💡 Please note that before you can macro spell – you must learn it with G command!

 - press % to go to the macro-screen

-– you will cast cast “Magic missile” and it will be fired to closest monster.
+F5– you will cast “Magic Missile” and it will be fired at closest monster.

 Party (playing in group with other player)